bitfocus/companion-module-yamaha-rcp/README.md

 v1.3.5  Bug Fixes

-        Changed erroneous TF parameters, possibly making the Dynamic Parameters work for the TF Parsing improved on commands from console
+        Changed erroneous TF parameters in an effort to make the Dynamic Parameters work for the TF Parsing improved on commands from console
         Don't send commands for disabled instances
         Color & scene message fixes for TF
+        Custom layer fix for QL